kxh001/kxh001.github.io/_pages/sketch.md

 nav_order: 3
 ---

-In the tumult of 2022 and 2023, I've kept my struggles to myself, waiting for someone to share them with.
 While people may come and go, the solace I find in art remains, a constant testament to my journey.

 ### Portrait